taylorbeutel/studyHelper/README.md

 # studyHelper
 This application will mimick the functionalities of Quizlet.
-Most notably it will provide flashcards and a Spell activity.
+This application will allow users to create their own sets and study them using flash cards and a write study mode.